Diverse Sun Tattoo Designs

 The bold rising sun is a very masculine design that can symbolize new beginnings or divine powers.
 It has its roots in Japanese art and is a very popular sun design.
 You will typically find this design in full color with bold placement in a larger area of the body like the back or chest.

-Sun tattoos are as popular as they are unique and can hold a plethora of different meanings, including unity, new beginnings, strength, life, and power (just to name a few).
+Sun tattoos can hold a plethora of different meanings, including unity, new beginnings, strength, life, and power (just to name a few).
 You'll find your sun designs can stand alone, but you can also choose to add other elements like the moon and stars.